iaswtw/mr-inscript-punct/docs/README.md

 Installer
 =========
-[This](https://github.com/iaswtw/mr-inscript-punct/blob/master/docs/artifacts/Marathi%20Enhanced%20INSCRIPT%20with%20Punctuation.zip) zip file contains the installer for a slightly modified layout to overcome the shortcomings of the default INSCRIPT keyboard.
+[This](https://github.com/iaswtw/mr-inscript-punct/releases/latest) is the latest release.
+Download the Installer zip file in it.
+It contains the installer for the slightly modified layout to overcome the shortcomings of the default INSCRIPT keyboard.

-[This source](https://github.com/iaswtw/mr-inscript-punct/blob/master/docs/artifacts/Marathi%20Enhanced%20INSCRIPT%20with%20Punctuation.klc) file was used to create the installer using [Microsoft Keyboard Layout Creator 1.4](https://www.microsoft.com/en-us/download/details.aspx?id=22339).
+[This source](https://github.com/iaswtw/mr-inscript-punct/blob/master/source/Marathi%20Enhanced%20INSCRIPT%20with%20Punctuation.klc) file was used to create the installer using [Microsoft Keyboard Layout Creator 1.4](https://www.microsoft.com/en-us/download/details.aspx?id=22339).

 Layout
 ======